jej127/Bias-Experts/README.md

 - PyTorch

 ## Data
-Our experiments use MNLI dataset.
-Download the file from [here](https://dl.fbaipublicfiles.com/glue/data/MNLI.zip), and unzip under the directory ./dataset.
+Our experiments use MNLI and HANS dataset.
+Download the file for MNLI from [here](https://dl.fbaipublicfiles.com/glue/data/MNLI.zip), and the file for HANS from [here](https://github.com/tommccoy1/hans).
+Unzip under the directory ./dataset.
 The dataset directory should be structured as the following:
 ```
 └── Bias-Experts
     └── dataset